-There are a number of highly controversial topics on supernatural vs scientific that have been hotly debated for centuries- whether or not there is anything supernatural that can be proven scientifically.
-There are believers who say yes, and skeptics who believe the opposite.
+There are several highly controversial topics on supernatural vs scientific that has been hotly debated for centuries- whether or not there is anything supernatural that can be proven scientifically.
+Some believers say yes, and skeptics who believe the opposite.

 Summarizing the arguments for and against what exists in the unknown, as well as which side of the debate has more compelling evidence to back them up, is the aim of this blog post.